wamba/SEMINDO/README.md

 3) The starting model is a global SEMUCB-WM1 (French & Romanowich, 2015) and we perturbed the model in the Indian Ocean region, were the new dataset (RHUM-RUM) was recorded.
 4) Techincally we provide here a regional 1D model, which is the average of the 3D regional model.
-The Average 1D model  is : reg_SEMINDO.model1D.dat
+The regional 3D model is    : reg_SEMINDO.model.A3d
-The 3D regional model is : reg_SEMINDO.model.A3d
+and the average 1D model is : reg_SEMINDO.model1D.dat

 5) The Model is parameterized laterally using spherical-splines and radially using b-splines.